What you do NOT need to do in Scrum!

 I often hear discussions asking who is performing the traditional product leader tasks in Scrum.

-This is in general an excuse to state that Scrum alone cannot work and classical product leaders are still needed.
+This is in general an excuse to state that Scrum alone cannot work and classical product leaders are still necessary.

 I encourage you to classify these so-called regular product manager activities.
 Often these jobs are plain reporting progress to various boards and micromanaging the development team.